-Online dialogs allow you to display lists of databases, tablespaces, tables, indexes, datasets and events.
-From the displayed list you can use a wide range of line commands including generating log analysis jobs and recovery jobs.
-The ease of use allows you to quickly group objects together and generate the desired JCL without additional manual effort.
-You can also filter through large list of events and find out details on the activity of specific jobs or users.
+TUC allows you to display lists of databases, tablespaces, tables, indexes, datasets and events.
+From the displayed list you can use a wide range of line commands including recovery jobs and log analysis jobs.
+The ease of use allows you to quickly generate the desired JCL without additional manual effort.

 Display log inventory

-You can display the log map inventory for a limited number of days or logs.
-The BSDS is accessed directly to allow you to quickly display only the relevant information.
-The BSDS records all the recent archive logs even if these logs are no longer available.
-The dialog checks for the availability of the logs and displays only the logs that are still accessible.
-The displayed list of logs allows you to generate jobs to analyze the logs.
+TUC allows you to display the log map inventory for a limited number of days or logs.
+TUC accesses the BSDS directly to allow you to quickly display only the relevant information.
+The displayed list of logs allows you to generate jobs to analyze the logs using ULT or DSN1LOGP.
 You can issue commands to offload the active logs or display the logging status.

 Displaying log durations

-You can display the duration of all of your active logs and archive logs.
-Since the rate of logging can be sometimes high, it is important to monitor and see how long you keep your updates in the logs, increase the size or the number of your active logs if necessary or increase the retention of your archive logs.
-The analysis of the log durations of all members of the data sharing group allows you to identify the member with the shortest logging duration that may affect the entire group.
+TUC allows you to display the duration of all of your active logs and archive logs.
+Since the rate of logging can be sometimes high, it is important to monitor and see how long you keep your updates in the logs, increase the size or number of your active logs if necessary or increase the retention of your archive logs.
+TUC analyzes the log duration of all members of the data sharing group and allows you to identify the member with the shortest logging duration that may affect the entire group.

 Rebuilding the BSDS

-Renaming BSDS or active logs might be needed when you implement data sharing or when you wish to bring up your subsystem at a disaster recovery site.
-Rebuilding the BSDS allows you to rename current active logs, archive logs and BSDS datasets.
-The new names are reregistered in the new BSDS datasets with the matching start and end timestamps and log points.
-Archive logs that are no longer cataloged, can be removed from the BSDS recording. [/slider]
+Renaming BSDS or active logs might be needed when you implement data sharing or when you wish to bring up your subsystem on disaster recovery site.
+TUC allows you to rename current active logs, archive logs and BSDS datasets.
+The new names are reregistered in the new BSDS datasets.
+You can generate the batch job to reregister logs in batch or online.
+The generated JCL allows you to take the following steps: